 So, what are some ways that we can turn our homes into houses of prayer?

 - Set up a prayer table/home altar.
 It can be as elaborate or as simple as you want it.
-Having this in your home, will enable you to have a sacred space.
-It will give you a place for your rosaries, statues, bible, etc. It will also give everyone something to look at when you have your family devotion time.
-I am including a picture of ours in the article, for an example.
+Having this in your home will enable you to have a sacred space.
+It will give you a place for your rosaries, statues, Bible, etc. It will also give everyone something to look at when you have your family devotion time.
+I am including a picture of ours in the article, as an example.
 There are also some examples on the blog’s Pinterest page.

 - Have a family devotion time.
 “The Family that prays together, stays together.”
 This saying we have all heard and it is a very true statement.
 Prayer time should be incorporated into your daily routine.
 It should be at a time when everyone is present.
 I know that you are thinking, “But my older children are always gone or too busy with extra-curricular activities.”
 This may be true, however, it is important for them to pray with you.
 If they have a friend over, invite them to join you.
 If they have somewhere to go, do it before they go or wait until they come back.
 The prayer time should not be very long, especially if you have little ones.( A rosary only takes fifteen to thirty minutes. )